IntelliJ Platform Plugin SDK Help

 Progress Indicator

 Code executed via the Progress API (ProgressManager, ProgressIndicator, etc.) is executed in a progress indicator context.
-See the running background processes section for details.
+See the Progress API section for details.

 Cancellation Check